Content updated on September 17, 2021

-An active Investigational New Drug (IND) application is required by the U.S. Food and Drug Administration (FDA) before human studies may be conducted.
-For new drugs and even most follow-on products (besides generics), the results of certain nonclinical studies, known as IND-enabling studies, must be submitted with the IND to support investigational drug use in humans.
-IND-enabling studies help:
+An Investigational New Drug (IND) application is required by the U.S. Food and Drug Administration (FDA) before any clinical studies in humans may be conducted.
+For new drugs and even for most follow-on products (besides generics), the results of certain nonclinical studies, known as IND-enabling studies, must be submitted with the IND application to support the investigational drug use in humans.
+IND-enabling studies are beneficial because they:

 - Predict potential safety concerns

 - Allow estimation of safe starting doses and dose ranges for clinical trials

 IND-enabling studies include in vitro and in vivo assessments that help define the pharmacological and toxicological properties of a drug.
 This includes dose and exposure dependencies and the reversibility of toxic effects.
 IND-enabling studies allow drug developers to assess:

 - Pharmacokinetics, including absorption, distribution, metabolism, and excretion (ADME) and radiolabeled mass balance studies

 - Toxicology, including single-dose, repeated-dose, reproductive and developmental toxicity, and genotoxicity studies

 Additional studies, such as immunotoxicity and local tolerance studies, may also be required to enable initial human trials, depending on the drug, route of administration, and indication.
 While IND-enabling studies support initial human studies, this is not the end of nonclinical development.
 On the contrary, most development programs require additional, often long-term, nonclinical studies to characterize the potential for long-term toxicity (including carcinogenicity).
 In addition, juvenile animal studies may also be required before the drug can be administered to pediatric patients.

 What Key IND-Enabling Studies Are Required?